apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 ## Step 4: Create the Store

 After configuring both catalog and order in google sheet, now we can head to [Chopin](https://telescope.apiobuild.com/app/chopin) to setup our store.
-Enter the following information to cooresponding fields:
+Enter the following information to the cooresponding fields.
+You can update this information anytime (except store name and google sheet urls) and the updates will be reflected in real time.

+**Customize Your Store**

 - Store Name: name of your store
-- Store Description *(optional)*: any information you'd like to include
-- Tax Rate *(optional)*: if Tax Rate = 0, it will not show in the store created
 - Logo url *(optional)*: it can even be a gif
+- Announcement *(optional)*: it will show at the top of your store.
+You can update it anytime.
+- Store Description *(optional)*: any information you'd like to include.
+Up to 250 characters.
+- Store Background Image url  *(optional)*: add a background image
+- Store Background Color  *(optional)*: you can easily select color from swatch or [hex code](https://htmlcolorcodes.com/)
 - Contact and Social Plug-ins *(optional)*: currently we support email address, Facebook, Instagram, and Line

+**Tax and Shipping Set-up**

+- Tax Rate *(optional)*: if Tax Rate = 0, it will not be shown in the store created
 - Shipping Options *(optional)*: you can setup multiple options and free shipping minimum

+**Google Sheet API**

-- Catalog API: add catalog google sheet id after `https://trampoline.apiobuild.com/router/waitress/gsheets/`
+- Catalog Google Sheet url: copy and paste the authorized catalog sheet URL from [Step 1](#step-1-create-catalog-google-sheet)
-- Order API: add order google sheet id after `https://trampoline.apiobuild.com/router/waitress/gsheets/`
+- Order Google Sheet url: copy and paste the authorized order sheet URL from [Step 3](#step-3-create-order-google-sheet)

-*Google sheet id can be extracted from google sheet url: `https://docs.google.com/spreadsheets/d/<sheet-id>`.*

 *Note: In this example, we use [Waitress google sheet API](https://telescope.apiobuild.com/app/waitress) as catalog and order API.
 We welcome you to bring your own API, <a href="mailto:apiobuild@gmail.com">let us know</a>!*